 What should I do if my child has a bad response to an OTC cough or cold medicine?

 If your child has a bad response to any OTC medicine, stop giving him or her the medicine and tell your doctor right away.
-If you keep a medicine log (1-page PDF; About PDFs) for your child, bring it along to your child’s appointment.
+If you keep a medicine log (1-page PDF) for your child, bring it along to your child’s appointment.
 You will need important information about what happened, including:

 What else can I do to relieve my child’s cough and cold symptoms?